-The Service-Learning and Engaged Scholarship Faculty Fellows Seminar at Loyola is an opportunity to learn about service-learning pedagogy and integrate it into an appropriate course in the company of friends and colleagues from a number of departments.
-It is also an opportunity to learn about other types of engaged schoalrhip in addition to service-learning.
+The Faculty Fellows Seminar on Service-Learning and Engaged Scholarship at Loyola is an opportunity to learn about service-learning pedagogy and integrate it into an appropriate course in the company of friends and colleagues from a number of departments.
+It is also an opportunity to learn about other types of engaged scholarship in addition to service-learning.

 - investigate the theories and models of learning behind service-learning;

 - discover how others have successfully integrated service-learning into their own disciplines and courses at Loyola and at colleges and universities nationally and internationally;

 - explore syllabi and principles of good practice by prominent leaders in their fields and academe;